 Since then, I have written more books, dozens of articles, essays, program notes, and CD liner notes.
 Some of that material is on this site for your reading enjoyment, including exclusive content— articles and essays— that you won’t find anywhere else.

-In 2015, I enrolled in The Writer’s Program at UCLA and will graduate in June 2018 with a certificate in Creative Non-Fiction.
+In 2015, I enrolled in The Writer’s Program at UCLA and graduated in June 2018 with a certificate in Creative Non-Fiction.
+I am currently completing a certificate in Fiction from the same program.
 Education and learning have been part of my entire adult life.
-I have attended classes at night in Los Angeles periodically over the last thirty plus years touching on a variety of subjects.
 For more than twenty-five years, I have taken one, sometimes two classes at a school in Maine every summer.
 Each class has been an opportunity to learn something new regardless what it was—one summer I made a pair of full size oars, complete with stitched leather sleeves.
 When I’m in Maine, I write every day and have written some portion of each of my books there on the craggy coastline where the cerulean blue heavens meet the sparkling emerald seas.

 Writing is part of my life.
 When in town, I wake early, go for a brisk walk, and then sit down at my vintage Kem Weber desk and write early most mornings before my work day begins.
 I write on planes while traveling and in hotel rooms at my destinations.
 I write daily in a composition book, which is my journal no matter where I am on the planet.
 And when I’m done with my day, I enjoy reading in the evenings.